 Behçet disease has no single pathognomonic finding but may be distinguished by its combinations of relapsing symptoms with spontaneous remissions and multiple organ involvement, particularly in patients with recurrent, deep mucosal ulcers.

 Behçet disease typically has a waxing and waning course characterized by exacerbations and remissions.
 Prognosis tends to be worse if patients are young men.
 Risk also appears to be higher if patients have an HLA-B51 allele.
 Mucocutaneous and ocular lesions and arthralgias are often worse early in the disease.
-CNS and large-vessel manifestations, if they develop, typically occur later.
-Occasionally, the disease results in death, usually due to neurologic, vascular (eg, aneurysms), or GI manifestations.
+Central nervous system and large-vessel manifestations, if they develop, typically occur later.
+Occasionally, the disease results in death, usually due to neurologic, vascular (eg, aneurysms), or gastrointestinal manifestations.
 Risk of death is highest for young men and patients with arterial disease or a high number of flare-ups.
 Many patients eventually go into remission.

 Treatment of Behçet disease depends on the clinical manifestations.
 Treatment recommendations are limited by incomplete data from clinical studies (eg, cross-sectional studies, usually not prospective, limited statistical power).